Menu

 Tea and coffee conversations after the Sunday morning service.

 At Calvary, we encourage all people in the church to get involved in the life of the church.
 Overseeing this are the elders, or pastors.
-They are responsible for the leadership of the church.
-Philip Wells currently works full-time for the church as a pastor.
+They are responsible for the leadership of the church, our current Elders are Daniel Chapallaz (full-time), Jerome Peirson and Philip Wells.
 In the more practical matters of running the church, they are assisted by a team of deacons.

 History